 CLASS ACTION CONFERENCE

-SAVE THE DATE FOR THE 2017 CONFERENCE: FEBRUARY 23 & 24 IN SAN FRANCISCO
+THE 2017 Impact FUND Class ACTION CONFERENCE: FEBRUARY 23 & 24, SAN FRANCISCO

 Thank you to everyone who attended the 2016 conference.
 We saw a 50% rise in attendance and welcomed 190 class action practitioners for two days of sharing best practices, inspiration and networking.

 Some of the faces and sessions of the Impact Fund 2016 Class Action Conference | Photo Credit: Alain McLaughlin

 Attend our conference for state of the art class action practice trends and tips

 The 14th Annual Impact Fund Class Action Conference took place February 18 & 19, 2016, in San Francisco, California.
 This is an annual, invitation only conference for the nation’s leading plaintiff-side public interest class action practitioners, academics, and students.
 If you are interested in attending future conferences, please email Lindsay Nako.

 Over two days in February 2015, we convened our Thirteenth Annual Class Action Conference in Berkeley, California.
 Once again, the room was busting at the seams.
 Over 140 practitioners from around the country gathered to share knowledge and ideas regarding current issues in class action litigation, and to forge alliances that will allow the next generation of advocates to join together to help those who need it most.